 This section applies to “residential development,” meaning primary, accessory, and appurtenant residential structures and uses; residential subdivisions; and multifamily structures and uses.

-Motels, hotels and other transient or commercial housing are regulated by by SCC 14.26.430 Commercial Development.
+Motels, hotels and other transient or commercial housing are regulated by SCC 14.26.430 Commercial Development.

 Camping developments or clubs are regulated by SCC 14.26.465 Recreational Development.